SHADE: Sexual Health & Disability Education

 Eligibility

-Live in St. Louis County
+Live in St. Louis County or St. Louis City

 Have a qualifying cognitive and/or developmental disability.
 Proof of diagnosis or an active IEP may be required.